sandroj87/EVOODec/README.md

 *A deconvolution tool for EVOO abosorption spectra analysis*

 Reference paper

-S. Jurinovich and V. Domenici
-*"A digital tool for the analysis of UV-vis spectra of olive oils and educational activities with high school students"*
-J. Chem.
-Education - Submitted article
+S. Jurinovich and V. Domenici, *"A digital tool for the analysis of UV-vis spectra of olive oils and educational activities with high school students"*, J. Chem.
+Education, Submitted article.

 EVOODec is a tool for calculating the concentration of the pigments usually cointened in the extra-virgin olive oil from a spectral deconvolution